MariemAB1992/Connect-to-SQL-Server-From-R/README.md

-#
-3
- TurboFuture»Computers»Software & Operating Systems
-Connect to SQL Server From R
+# Connect to SQL Server From R

 wi will just demonstrate how to connect to SQL Server from R and execute a simple query.